What are the filing fees for Kentucky LLCs?

 Handle Kentucky LLC filings with Discern

-Try a demo and discover how Discern can streamline your Kentucky business compliance today.
+See how Discern streamlines your compliance and discover how we can support your Kentucky business today.

 Graphic image of Kentucky state silhouette in grey on a dark teal background with white text that says 'Kentucky LLC Filing Fee' positioned on the left side